maxmind/GeoIP2-dotnet/index.md

 ## Web Service Usage ##

-To use the web service API, first create a new `WebServiceClient` object with your user ID and license key:
+To use the web service API, first create a new `WebServiceClient` object with your account ID and license key:

 ```
 var client = new WebServiceClient(42, "license_key1"));